hvkwak/PIE-NET_Dataset_Preparation/README.md

 ```bash
 main.sh
 ```
 where you will enter an additional argument to select a "chunk number" of the Dataset.
-You may also find `main_multiple_screens.sh` useful if you are willing to do this in mutliple screens.
+You may also find `main_multiple_screens.sh` useful if you are willing to do this in mutliple screens and processors.
 Please check the details, directories and arguments in advance. <br />

 `make_list.sh` generates the a text file of filenames. <br />
 `main_multiple_screens.sh` runs `main.sh` in multiple screens in linux <br />